devendra2595/Marketing-Retail-Analytics_Capstone_Project/README.md

 2) The provided data is captured from the CRM tool used by ‘OList’. (till 17-10-2018 17:30).

 # Data Methodology :
-- Checked and Cleaned the data for any duplicate, null, insignificant values.
+- Checked the data for any duplicate, null, insignificant values and Cleaned using python.
-- Checked for outliers, as outliers were actual values, the values were kept as it is instead, used median as central measure.
+- Checked for outliers, as outliers were actual values, the values were kept as it is, instead used median as central measure.
 - Merged the datasets for further analysis and performed EDA.
 - Created new dataset with only order_id and product_category for Market Basket Analysis.
 - Exported the cleaned datasets in Excel format to upload in Tableau.
 - Used Tableau for visualization of data and created appropriate calculated fields to get the insights.

-# Data Assumptions :
-- Only ‘delivered’ orders are considered for analysis.
-- Order_purchased_timestamp< order_approved_at < order_delivered_timestamp.
-- Shipping charges given are assumed to be for individual product.